What to do when someone dies and leaves a will

 - Use a probate specialist which can cost thousands of pounds, or

-- Do this yourself which usually costs a few hundred pounds to do.
+- Do it yourself which usually costs a few hundred pounds to do.

-The costs are usually paid out of the estate, provided there is sufficient money to do so.
+The costs are usually paid out of the estate, provided there is enough money to do so.

 Use a probate specialist